eltociear/llama.cpp/README.md

 # koboldcpp-experimental

-KoboldCpp-experimental is a sligthly extended KoboldCpp with [custom](experimental/README.md) functionality.
+KoboldCpp-experimental is a slightly extended KoboldCpp with [custom](experimental/README.md) functionality.

 # koboldcpp